 Is your Vehicle Prepared for Long Distances?

 Whether you're driving 30 minutes or 10 hours, it’s important to make sure your car is ready to hit the road to avoid any delays or accidents.
 Check tires, windshield wipers, gas, washer fluid, radiator and cooling system, etc. These simple maintenance checks will help prevent potential problems on the road.

 We can’t stress it enough, always, always, wear a seat belt while driving.
 This includes passengers, too, especially the little ones.
 Seat belts dramatically reduce the risk of death and serious injuries.
 According to the CDC, safety belts reduce the risk of fatal injury.

 Many homes have beer, wine, or other alcoholic beverages make an appearance during the holiday celebration.
 If you’re the designated driver, be sure to stick to water, soda, coffee or tea to stay sober while behind the wheel.
 If you have a couple drinks at the party, wait long enough so the presence of alcohol is no longer in your system and you feel safe to drive, especially if you’re leaving the party late at night.

 If you need to pull over to take a break or are too tired to continue, perhaps you should consider pulling over to rest or book a hotel room.

 If you plan on traveling this holiday season, please consider these safety tips.
-If you have additional questions or need to speak to an experienced attorney, give us a call today.
+If you have additional questions or need to speak to an experienced injury law attorney, give us a call 24/7.